nachoferre/Udacity-data-analysis-P6/README.md

 First I started using only th us map, however I was told that the visualization was off and that there were some flights outside the us, so I decided to use the world map.
 Once I was using the world map some people found difficult to easily see the flight patterns so i decided to implement the zoom feature.
 During the capture of feedback a colleage found an error in the coordinates for the Guam airport.
 I corrected the issue in the data.
 Finally I added the color coded feature to be able to distinguish the different delays.
+I have enhanced the data with the coordinates of every airport as well as changed it to json file.
+The one I have worked with is 1987_sample.json

 ## Feedback
 One colleage saw easily an error in the data found the visualization helpful